Sunday, July 31, 2011

 - 'I understand' - he confirmed.

-The things kids pick up from the TV, and they know when to use it.
-We watch kids channel almost 80% of our time, so the time we switch to something else, here he is picking up the bad words.
-But he knows now, and he understands.
+The things kids pick up from TV!
+They know when and where to use them.
+We watch kids' channels most of the time, but when we switch to something else, he picks up the bad words.
+But he knows now and understands.

 Later that day in the evening ...

-I was talking to Matthew about something and I remembered what he did when playing hockey.
+I was talking to Matthew about something, and I remembered what he had done while playing hockey.

 - 'Hey Daddy, Matthew said a bad word today' - I called to my husband.